 Morro Jable Harbour is a jumping-off point for ferries to Gran Canaria as well as numerous diving, whale watching and other marine excursions.
-The harbour is also home to several very large rays that can be seen from the edge of the pier in front of La Cofradia.
+The harbour is also home to a turtle recuperation centre and to very large stingrays that can be seen from the edge of the pier in front of La Cofradia.

 Buildings come to an abrupt halt west of the harbour at the entrance to the Jandia Natural Park.
 Accessed via graded dirt roads, the park stretches to the Punta de Jandia lighthouse and across the mountains to the unspoilt 5km beaches of Cofete.
 Several small coves are located off the main dirt road which you can often have to yourself all day; just don’t forget to take plenty of water and sunscreen.

 There are some good walks in the area; A well-marked path leads from the harbour to Cofete through Gran Valle, takes around 2½ hours one way, and offers superb views once you’ve managed the final assent over the ridge.
 The hike to the highest point on the island, Pico de la Zarza is also rewarding, especially when the mountain top is not shrouded in cloud.
 This walk takes around 4½ hours return and is quite a tough assent; but the views of the virgin Barlovento beaches from the overhanging peak are stunning.

 Top 5 things to do in Morro Jable